Duration: 1 year full time or 2 years part time

 In recent years, PhD graduates, many of whom have progressed from our MA courses, have taken up academic positions at Oxford, Bristol and Roehampton Universities.
 Outside of academia, our graduates have embarked on teaching careers in the UK and overseas, undertaken archaeological and museum work and pursued careers in journalism, finance, politics and the arts.

-Other essential costs***: None, but should you decide to take modules which are delivered in Central London then travel may be required
+Other essential costs***: Should you decide to take modules which are delivered in Central London then travel will be required.